dant14/Delta-sessions/Week4/Task2_ANTI_COVID_CAP/README.md

 #################

-### If you break any of these rules I will imediately shut off the equipment and no one will be allowed to use it any more, which will ruin the fun for everyone else.
+### If you break any of these rules I will imediately shut off the equipment and you will be IMMEDIATELY sent to a different Delta session, arrangements have been made for this to be possible.
 So please respect these rules for your own safety and your friends safety, so that everyone can enjoy this session.

 #################